92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 45 minutes

-• Why We Love It: <10 ingredients, crowd-pleaser, beginner-friendly, no bake, make ahead
+• Why I Love It: <10 ingredients, crowd-pleaser, beginner-friendly, no bake, make ahead

 Pretzels.
 Peanut butter.
 Chocolate.
-Need we say more?
-We think not, but we will reiterate that these don’t require a single second in the oven.
+Yup, that pretty much covers it.
+Not that I think you need swaying, but I will reiterate that these don’t require a single second in the oven, just a few hours of chilling in the fridge.

 70. One-Ingredient Watermelon Sorbet

-• Why We Love It: <10 ingredients, vegan, gluten free, beginner-friendly
+• Why I Love It: <10 ingredients, vegan, gluten free, beginner-friendly

 Have you met the easiest dessert on the face of the earth yet?
 She’s pleased to make your acquaintance.
 Cool off with this genius treat made from twice-frozen watermelon purée.
 No one will ever guess that it’s pure fruit.